HS, Sobriety, and Mental Health

-HS can make you feel hopeless
+Hidradenitis suppurativa can feel hopeless

 Depression entered my life when I was just 14 years old.
 I had my first HS flare at 13, but it was at 14 when I felt that there was something "wrong" with me.
 My poor body image started at this point and I constantly compared myself to other girls who looked "normal."
 By 14, the famous purple HS scars covered my groin and in between my legs.
 I genuinely thought I looked diseased.
 This is when I developed disordered eating habits that started off a spiral of several other mental health issues and destructive behaviors including self-harm and later in life, binge drinking.

 These unhealthy coping mechanisms seemed to be the only way I could control my pain, as I didn't have any control over my recurring boils and hatred for myself.
 As my HS got worse, so did my coping mechanisms.
 In my elder teens, I discovered how much I "loved" drinking alcohol.
 I found it was a way to escape my painful reality and become someone different.
 Living for the weekend became my reality so I could get blackout drunk and get out of the mess that was my own head.
 It gave me a false sense of confidence but this only made my depression and anxiety worse.
 The days following a drinking session, I hated myself even more.

 Taking control of my life and giving up alcohol